labs13-how-to/backend/README.md

 In order for the app to function correctly, the user must set up their own environment variables.

 create a .env file that includes the following:

-🚫 These are just examples, replace them with the specifics for your app

     *  PORT - what port the server will run on
     *  HOST - set to "localhost" for "development" and "testing" environments